The queue and manual and automatic request dispatching

 When two agents try to take the same queue item simultaneously, one of them will get an error message that the conversation is already assigned to another agent.
 This reduces user confidence in the system and may create a false sense of competition for conversations.

-Since agents can preview conversations in their queue, they may be tempted to cherry-pick requests rather than answering the most urgent ones.
-This can be mitigated by disabling previews with the configuration property com.unblu.cobrowsing.chatQueuePreviewEnabled.
-However, agents may still select queue items based on the information displayed in the queue overview, e.g. the last message, or the visitor’s language or location.
+Since agents can preview conversations in their queue, they may be tempted to cherry-pick requests rather than answer the most urgent ones.
+This can be mitigated by disabling previews.
+However, agents may still select queue items based on the information displayed in the queue overview, such as the last message, or the visitor’s language or location.

 Agents may prefer to accept a single conversation request at a time, rather than work on two or three conversations in parallel, despite having the capacity to do so.
 This increases the time visitors must wait for an agent to deal with their query.

 Automatic request dispatching offers an alternative approach to handling conversation requests.
-Instead of agents manually answering conversations, they simply signal that they are available for conversation requests.
+Instead of agents manually answering conversations, they simply signal that they’re available for conversation requests.
 Unblu reserves conversations for the agents automatically, and the agents can choose to accept or decline a reservation.
-If they decline a reservation, the dispatch mechanism assumes they are unavailable for conversation requests and reserves the request for another agent.
+If they decline a reservation, the dispatch mechanism assumes they’re unavailable for conversation requests and reserves the request for another agent.
 The dispatch mechanism also changes their availability status.

 You can activate automatic request dispatching for individual agents, teams, entire accounts, or globally.
 Automatic request dispatching could thus be used for agents in a contact center, for example, while allowing relationship managers to answer conversation requests manually.
-Additionally, you can specify which categories of conversation that the dispatch mechanism should reserve automatically.
+Additionally, you can specify which categories of conversation (as determined by the addressee of the conversation request) that the dispatch mechanism should reserve automatically.